kzmi/jruncoffeescript/README.md

        --output [DIR] set the output directory for compiled JavaScript -l   --literate     treat input as literate style coffee-script -v   --version      display the version number
+  -w   --watch        watch scripts for changes and rerun commands
        --verbose      output more informations to stdout
        --update       compile only if the source file is newer than the js file
 ```